A Buyer’s Guide to HutchesBy Holly Rennels · February 3, 2015

 Many of our drawers also feature full extension slides that allow you to open the drawer completely to access the back corners.
 Above, you will see the addition of soft close technology which means you cannot "slam" the drawer shut.
 This serves not only to keep the peace, but also prevent rattling of precious items stored in the hutch and cabinets.

 Options abound including silverware inserts and touch controlled recessed lighting.
 We want you to have an Amish handmade, solid wood china cabinet that is one of a kind.
-All these choices allow you to design your perfect display case.
+All these choices allow you to design your perfect display case (read How to Display China & What to Put In Your Cabinet for more inspiration).
 If you have questions, feel free to contact us by live chat or phone from 9a-5p Central time.
 Otherwise, you may e-mail or reach out on social media and we will gladly assist you with your fine Amish furniture.